TheMagic5: Swimming goggles for every head

 But it's not like nothing works any more.
 Yes, you can no longer edit emails and the video calls don't work properly either.
 But instead of getting angry, I grabbed my bike (a Stevens Sonora 2.0 with Shimano Di2 - I'll write about that one day) and rode up the mountain.
 The weather was changeable, but that wasn't bad either.
 There are rain jackets.

 It was a great experience to spontaneously be outside for a few hours and experience nature.
 The world didn't end because I wasn't at a few meetings.
-And I simply caught up on the work that had accumulated in the evening.
-I know that doesn't work in every case, but if it does - take the opportunity for a "digital detox" and go out whenever possible.
+And I simply caught up on the work I'd done in the evening.
+I know that's not always possible, but if it is - take the opportunity to "digitally detox" and go outside whenever possible.
 It's great out there.

 519 metres in altitude - no one on the road.
 Wonderful.